COVID-19 vaccine rollout creeps ahead in Georgia amid limited supplies

 “We cannot take the improving numbers we’re seeing for granted,” Kemp said.

-More than 722,000 people had tested positive for COVID-19 in Georgia as of Monday afternoon, with nearly 150,000 more reported positive antigen tests indicating likely positive results.
-The virus has killed 11,854 Georgians.
+More than 752,000 people had tested positive for COVID-19 in Georgia as of Monday afternoon, Feb.
+1, with roughly 160,000 more reported positive antigen tests indicating likely positive results.
+The virus had killed 12,613 Georgians as of the latest official tally from the state Monday afternoon.

 (0) comments